Skipp Sudduth

 Skipp Sudduth Career

-Sudduth worked for a year as director of alumni relations at his alma mater in the administration of the college's then-new president Josiah Bunting III, author of The Lionheads and future commandant of Virginia Military Institute in Lexington.
-Sudduth then worked for a year as apprentice to the winemaker with poet and vintner Tom O'Grady at Rose Bower Vineyard and Winery.
-During this period, Sudduth was acting in community and campus theater and writing original comedy and directing and producing the annual comedy review, Parting Shots, at Hampden–Sydney College.
+Sudduth served for a year as the head of alumni relations at his alma mater in the college's then-new president Josiah Bunting III, author of The Lionheads and future commandant of The Virginia Military Institute in Lexington.
+Sudduth spent a year as an apprentice to the winemaker, poet and vintner Tom O'Grady at Rose Bower Vineyard and Winery.
+Sudduth was active in community and campus theater, directing and producing the annual comedy examination at Hampden-Sydney College.

-The following year, Sudduth returned to school entering the acting program in the Department of Drama at the University of Virginia.
-At UVA, he met and worked with Spencer Golub, who would go on to head the Drama Department at Brown University.
-Golub's emphasis on physically liberating the imagination through extensive guided improvisation became the foundation for Sudduth's approach to acting.
-Sudduth acted extensively during his time at UVA playing leading roles in Anton Chekhov's The Cherry Orchard, Sam Shepard's Curse of the Starving Class (opposite Nip/Tuck's Dylan Walsh), and Peter Shaffer's Equus, which featured the first full male and female nudity ever allowed on stage in a production at UVA.
+Sudduth returned to school the following year to study in the Department of Drama at the University of Virginia's Department of Drama.
+Spencer Golub, who would eventually head the Drama Department at Brown University, met and worked with him at UVA.
+Sudduth's attempt at acting was based on Golub's emphasis on physically liberating the imagination by extensive guided improvisation.
+Sudduth appeared extensively during his time at UVA, including Matthew Shepard's Curse of the Starving Class and Peter Shaffer's Equus, which featured the first full male and female nudity ever permitted on stage in a production at UVA.

-Sudduth moved to Chicago in December 1985 aspiring to work with the Steppenwolf Theatre Company.
-During his four and a half years in Chicago, Sudduth played in many stage productions including Samuel Beckett's Waiting for Godot, Emily Mann's Execution of Justice, and Nebraska (by screenwriter John Logan, who penned The Aviator).
-He has appeared in stage adaptations of The Grapes of Wrath, On the Waterfront and A Clockwork Orange, and acted in the 1999 Broadway production of The Iceman Cometh (alongside Kevin Spacey) and the 2003 debut performance of Woody Allen's play Riverside Drive (starring with Paul Reiser).
-He also appeared in Twelfth Night at Lincoln Center (with Helen Hunt).
+Sudduth moved to Chicago in December 1985, aspiring to work with the Steppenwolf Theatre Company.
+Sudduth appeared in several stage productions, including Samuel Beckett's Waiting for Godot, Emily Mann's Execution of Justice, and Nebraska (by screenwriter John Logan), during his four and a half years in Chicago, including Sudduth's The Aviator.
+He has appeared in stage adaptations of The Grapes of Wrath, On the Waterfront, and A Clockwork Orange, as well as the 1999 Broadway production of Woody Allen's play Riverside Drive (starring Paul Reiser).
+He appeared in Twelfth Night at Lincoln Center (with Helen Hunt).

-Skipp Sudduth had a recurring role in the TV soap opera One Life to Live, but is better known for his portrayal of NYPD officer John "Sully" Sullivan in the NBC drama Third Watch.
-Sudduth appeared in all six seasons of the show and his character is one of the leading ensemble of eight around whom the underlying story arc revolves.
-He earned his Directors Guild of America card directing the episode "Collateral Damage, Part II" in season four.
-Sudduth has also made guest appearances in Homicide: Life on the Street, Law & Order, Oz, Trinity, Cosby, and Mad About You.
+Skipp Sudduth played a regular role in One Life to Live, but his role in the NBC drama Third Watch portrayal of NYPD officer John "Sully" Sullivan was most well-known.
+Sudduth appeared on all six seasons of the show, and his role is one of the leading ensembles of eight around whom the underlying story arc revolves.
+In season four, he earned his Directors Guild of America card, directing the episode "Collateral Injury, Part II."
+Sudduth has appeared in Homicide: Life on the Street, Law & Order, Oz, Trinity, Cosby, and Mad About You.

 Sudduth is also a singer-songwriter.
-His acoustic-rock band Minus Ted has released three albums: Hope and Damage (1994), Really Really (1999) and Hope and Damage Revisited (2005).
-The last two are available on iTunes.
-He was a member of New York's Rumble in the Redroom comedy troupe (1996–99) and has recorded several notable audio books including one short story in the acclaimed Stephen King collection, Just After Sunset and Peter Canellos's biography of Ted Kennedy, Last Lion: The Fall and Rise of Ted Kennedy, both for Simon & Schuster.
+Minus Ted's acoustic-rock band has released three albums: Hope and Loss (1994), Really Really (1999), and Hope and Grief (2004).
+On iTunes, the last two episodes are available.
+Ted Kennedy, the fall and Rise of Ted Kennedy, was a member of Rumble in the Redroom comedy troupe (1996–99) and has written several popular audio books, including one short story in the acclaimed Stephen King collection, Just After Sunset and Peter Canellos' biography of Ted Kennedy, including one in the fall and rise of Ted Kennedy, both for Simon & Schuster.

-In 2008, Sudduth created the role of Captain George Brackett in the Tony Award-winning revival of Rodgers and Hammerstein's South Pacific at Lincoln Center.
-Sudduth finished the year appearing in the New York premiere of Prayer for My Enemy, a play by Craig Lucas.
-The play was the second time Sudduth worked with director Bartlett Sher who had also directed South Pacific.
-The production ran at the off-Broadway theater Playwright's Horizons from November 14 to December 21 and also featured Victoria Clark, Michele Pawk, and Jonathan Groff.
-In the play, Sudduth played a recovering alcoholic coping with his son's return from the Iraq War.
+Sudduth played Captain George Brackett in the Tony Award-winning revival of Rodgers and Hammerstein's South Pacific at Lincoln Center in 2008.
+Sudduth completed the year playing in Prayer for My Enemy, Craig Lucas's directorial debut.
+It was the second time Sudduth worked with director Bartlett Sher, who had also directed South Pacific.
+Victoria Clark, Michele Pawk, and Jonathan Groff appeared in the off-Broadway theater Playwright's Horizons from November 14 to December 21, as well as Jonathan Groff.
+Sudduth played a recovering alcoholic struggling with his son's return from the Iraq War.

-Sudduth officially began his career as a director during his years in the cast of Third Watch by directing one episode in each of the last three years of the series.
-Since then, Sudduth has directed episodes of ER, Criminal Minds, Women's Murder Club, CSI: Cyber, and multiple episodes of CSI: NY.
-In 2012, he starred on the short-lived police drama NYC 22 as NYPD Detective Tommy Luster.
+Sudduth officially began his career as a director during his time on Third Watch by directing one episode in each of the series's last three years.
+Sudduth has produced episodes of ER, Criminal Minds, Women's Murder Club, CSI: Cyber, and several episodes of CSI: New York since.
+In 2012, he appeared on the short-lived police drama NYC 22 as NYPD Detective Tommy Luster.

 Source